 The next leg of our journey takes us through rolling Irish Countryside via the unspoiled Cuskinny Marsh Nature Reserve, famous for its extraordinary Dawn Chorus.

-Topedoed by a German U-Boat, she sank in just 18 minutes, killing 1,198 passengers and crew.
-The majority of victims and survivors alike ended up in Cobh of which 169 were buried in 3 mass graves here at The Old Church cemetary.
+Torpedoed by a German U-Boat, she sank in just 18 minutes, killing 1,198 passengers and crew.
+The majority of victims and survivors alike ended up in Cobh of which 169 were buried in 3 mass graves here at The Old Church Cemetery.

 The sinking contributed to the American entry into World War I.

-Wandering around this ancient burial site is an amazing and enriching experience not to be missed.
+Wandering around this ancient burial site is an amazing experience that will stay with you forever.

 Your tour will end back at your ship with plenty of time to explore the charming harbour town of Cobh before strolling back to your ship at your leisure.